Willard Ikola: Background

 Willard Ikola was born in Eveleth, a small town in northern Minnesota that had one of the state's most respected youth hockey programs.
 Ikola got his start playing hockey as a boy in Eveleth.
 He soon took up the position of goaltender, the latest in the line of exceptional goalies produced by Eveleth that included Frank Brimsek, Mike Karakas, and Sam LoPresti.

 Ikola was of Finnish descent.
 His brother Roy Ikola was also an ice hockey goaltender.
-Willard Ikola died on January 20, 2025, at the age of 92.
+Willard Ikola died in Edina, Minnesota on January 20, 2025, at the age of 92.

 Hockey career

 Ikola started at goalie his freshman year at Eveleth High School.
 He was the losing goalie in the state semi-finals and third-place game.
 Ikola was undefeated the next three years, helping the Eveleth boys' hockey team win three consecutive state championships (1948–1950) in the last three years of his high school career.
 He went on to play with the International Hockey League team, the Detroit Auto Club (1951–1952).
 After less than a year in the IHL, Ikola went to play in the National Collegiate Athletic Association at the University of Michigan.
 Although he only played two seasons as a Wolverine, during his time at the University of Michigan, Ikola played on two NCAA championship teams in 1952 and 1953.

-After college, Ikola joined the US Airforce.
-In 1955, while still serving in the Airforce, Ikola joined the United States Olympic hockey team, where he would play in the 1956 Winter Olympics in Cortina, Italy.
+After college, Ikola joined the US Air Force.
+In 1955, while still serving in the Air Force, Ikola joined the United States Olympic hockey team, where he would play in the 1956 Winter Olympics in Cortina, Italy.
 Ikola helped the US hockey team earn a silver medal as well as being named outstanding goalie of the games.
 Ikola, alongside former Michigan teammate John Matchefts, became the first Michigan medalist in the Winter Games.
 Although the hockey team lost the gold medal to the Soviet Union, they beat the hockey powerhouse Canadian team in the semi-final round for a chance at the gold.
 At that time, professional hockey was still developing in the United States, and all of the players on the US Olympic team were college-level players, while other teams like Canada and the Soviet Union were composed of professional players.

 After playing a few more seasons with the US Olympic team, Ikola retired from playing hockey in 1958.
 However, he did not leave the sport completely.
 Ikola left his job as an Air Force instructor in California after University of Minnesota hockey coach John Mariucci recommended Ikola take up a P.E. teaching and coaching position for the Edina-Morningside High School boys' hockey team, where he became one of the most successful high school coaches in history.